-Students requesting an exemption based on financial need must show proof of the need and that submit a written statement explaining their financial situation.
-If you would like to request an exmeption based on financial need, you must provide the following:
+Students requesting an exemption based on financial need must show proof of the need and submit a written statement explaining their financial situation.
+If you would like to request an exemption based on financial need, you must provide the following:

 Students who are married or have children are allowed to file an exemption request to live off-campus in order to better accommodate their living situation.
 If you are legally married or have a child please submit the required documents below.

 Students who plan to be away from San Marcos participating in a University-sponsored internship or student teaching position can choose to file an exemption form.
 If you have a position that prohibits you from being able to live on campus, please submit the following: